What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: Conclusions

 \section{Conclusions}

-We proposed a novel extractive summarization system, \textsc{ContraSum}, to produce party-specific summaries for contracts consisting of the most important \textit{obligations}, \textit{entitlements}, and \textit{prohibitions}.
+We introduced a new task to extract \textit{party-specific} summaries of \textit{important obligations}, \textit{entitlements}, and \textit{prohibitions} in legal contracts.
 Obtaining absolute importance scores for contract sentences can be particularly challenging, as we noted in pilot studies, thus indicating the difficulty of this task.
-Instead, we collected a novel dataset of legal expert-annotated {\it pairwise importance comparisons} for $293K$ sentence pairs from lease agreements to guide the importance ranker of \textsc{ContraSum}.
-Automatic and human evaluations showed that our system produces good quality summaries as compared to several baselines.
-However, there is still a large gap between the performance of \textsc{ContraSum} and the upper-bound, leaving a great room for improvement.
-We leave explicit modeling of diversity within each category and generating abstractive summaries for future work.
+Instead, we collected a novel dataset of legal expert-annotated {\it pairwise importance comparisons} for $293K$ sentence pairs from lease agreements to guide the Importance Ranker of \textsc{ContraSum} built for the task.
+Automatic and human evaluations showed that our system that models domain-specific notion of ``importance" produces good-quality summaries as compared to several baselines.
+However, there is a large gap between the performance of \textsc{ContraSum} and the upper-bound, leaving scope for future work including the generation of abstractive summaries.